 The 2-2 Green Bay Packers going into Baltimore to face the 3-2 Ravens may not have the glamour of a game with undefeated teams, but it features the NFL’s two highest-paid quarterbacks.
 Any time that happens there’s bound to be some intrigue, and when you combine that factor with two of the most rabid fanbases, you’ve got an instant recipe for one of the biggest Week 6 matchups.
-Kickoff is slated for 1pm Eastern / 10am Pacific, and if this game preview teaches you anything, it should be that if you can’t see the game live on FOX, make darn sure you watch Packers vs Ravens live online streaming free using the links below.
+Kickoff is slated for 1pm Eastern / 10am Pacific, and if this game preview teaches you anything, it should be that if you can’t see the game live on FOX, make darn sure you watch Packers vs Ravens live online streaming free using one of several different methods.
 This one has “must-see TV” written all over it.

 On paper, the Packers vs Ravens doesn’t appear to be close.
 Green Bay heads into Baltimore today with the third-ranked offense, fourth-ranked passing game and fifth-ranked rushing attack.
 No big surprise there, with quarterback Aaron Rodgers at the helm.
 The Ravens, meanwhile, with QB Joe Flacco, haven’t performed nearly as well in the rankings, even though they’re last season’s Super Bowl champions.
 Baltimore hosts the Packers sporting the NFL’s 14th-ranked defense, 14th-ranked passing game, 21st-ranked offense and 27th-ranked ground game.
 Still, the Ravens have the better record, having gone 3-2 through the first five weeks of the NFL season.